Contents

 #

 Google is actively steering the ecosystem towards AMAPI.
-New custom DPC registrations are no longer accepted, and significant portions of the Play EMM API were deprecated in September 2021 with a final turn-off date of 30 September 2025.
+New Play EMM API access for custom DPC-style EMM integrations is no longer available, and significant portions of the Play EMM API were deprecated in September 2021 and permanently turned off on 30 September 2025.

-Existing custom DPC EMMs continue to function and are supported, but organisations should be aware that the long-term direction is AMAPI.
+Existing custom DPC EMMs continue to function where they have migrated affected methods to the AMAPI SDK or alternative APIs, but organisations should be aware that the long-term direction is AMAPI.
 Many EMMs now offer both architectures during a transition period.

 Devices can be migrated from a custom DPC to AMAPI without a factory reset, provided the EMM supports it.